 South Jersey Juvenile Court Lawyer

-Skilled Criminal Defense Lawyer Committed to Protecting the Future of Juveniles Accused of Criminal Activity in Camden County, Burlington County and Throughout NJ
+Skilled Criminal Defense Lawyer Committed to Protecting the Future of Clients Charged With Juvenile Crimes in Camden County, Burlington County and Throughout NJ

 Juvenile crimes are handled differently than crimes committed by adults in New Jersey—and for good reason.
 Young people are, in most cases, more easily subjected to peer pressure and less able to fully comprehend the consequences of their actions.
 Because of this, and the knowledge that a criminal record could adversely color a juvenile’s entire future, the New Jersey juvenile criminal justice system focuses much more strongly upon rehabilitating the juvenile than punishment following commission of a crime.
 Despite this, as a parent, it is critical that you take any allegation that your child committed a crime extremely seriously in order to both stop the behavior in its tracks and preserve your child’s bright future.

 At Gelman Law, LLC, our experienced Cherry Hill juvenile crimes lawyer understands just how difficult it can be to learn that your child has been charged with committing a crime.
 We put our negotiation skills to work at the outset to fight to minimize the potential adverse consequences of the criminal accusations by getting your child released from juvenile detention as quickly as possible and by working to negotiate reduced charges or a dismissal if possible.